gramanma/StockTracker/readme.md

 ## Functional Requirements

-### Requirement 100.0: Search for Plants
+### Requirement 100.0: Search for Stocks & Crypto

 #### Scenario

-As a user interested in plants, I want to be able to search plants based on any part of the name: genus, species, cultivar, or common name.
+As a user interested investing in stocks and cryptocurrency, I want to be able to search stocks and crypto based on any part of the name: ticker or company name.

 #### Dependencies

-Plant search data are available and accessible.
+Stock and crypto price data are available and accessible.
+(Yahoo Finanace API)

 #### Assumptions

-Scientific names are stated in Latin.

-Common names are stated in English.
+Company names are in English.

+Market data is up to date / live.

 #### Examples
 1.1

-**Given** a feed of plant data is available
+**Given** a feed of stock/crypto data is available

-**When**  I search for “Redbud”
+**When**  I search for “GME”

 **Then** I should receive at least one result with these attributes:

-Genus: Cercis

-Species: canadensis

-Common: Eastern Redbud
+Company name: GameStop
+Ticker: GME
+Last Price: $147.98

 1.2
-**Given** a feed of plant data is available
+**Given** a feed of stock/crypto data is available

-**When** I search for “Quercus”
+**When** I search for “Bitcoin”

 **Then** I should receive at least one result with these attributes:

-Genus: Quercus
-Species: robur
-Common: English Oak
-And I should receive at least one result with these attributes:
-Genus: Quercus
-Species: alba
-Common: White Oak
+Cryptocurrency name: Bitcoin
+Ticker: BTC
+Last Price: $10000

 1.3
-**Given** a feed of plant data is available
+**Given** a feed of stock/crypto data is available
-**When** I search for “sklujapouetllkjsda;u”
+**When** I search for “jksdnfgjksndfg93”
-**Then** I should receive zero results (an empty list)
+**Then** I should receive zero results

-### Requirement 101: Save Specimen
+### Requirement 101: Save Stocks/Crypto Tickers to a List

 #### Scenario

-As a user interested in plants, I want to be able to enter and save details of a specimen: date planted, photos, and locations, so that I can view a history of this plant.
+As a user interested investing in stocks and cryptocurrency, I want to be able to search stocks and crypto based on any part of the name: ticker or company name to save them to a list of watched stocks.

 #### Dependencies
-Plant search data are available and accessible.
+Stock and crypto price data are available and accessible.
+(Yahoo Finanace API)
-The device has a camera, and the user has granted access to the camera.
-The device has GPS capabilities, and the user has granted location access.

 #### Assumptions
-Scientific names are stated in Latin.
-Common names are stated in English.
+Company names are in English.
+Market data is up to date / live.

 #### Examples

 1.1
 **Given** a feed of plant data is available
-**Given** GPS details are available
+**Given** Stock/crypto tickers are available
 **When**

--	Select the plant Asimina triloba
+-	Select the stock GameStop
--	Add notes: “planted by Brandan Jones”
-**Then**  when I navigate to the Specimen History view, I should see at least one Asimina triloba specimen with the notes, “planted by Brandan Jones”

-2.1
-**Given** a feed of plant data is available
-**Given** GPS details are available
-**When**

--	Select the plant Malus domestica ‘Fuji’
+-   View the historical data
--	Take a photo of a Fuji apple seedling
+-   Add to a list
-**Then** when I navigate to the Specimen History view, I should see at least one Malus domestica ‘Fuji’ specimen with the a photo of a Fuji apple seedling.
+**Then**  when I navigate to the Watchlist view, I should see a entry for GameStop with the option to remove it & the last price.

 ## Class Diagram